LianLianPay/GitBook-Docs-en/docs/async-notification-concept.md

 # Asynchronous Notification

 Asynchronous notification is a HTTP request which is sent from LianLian to notify you about the status of a specific transaction.
-There are 2 types of notification involved with Exchange Payment which you can find as [Exchange Payment Asynchronous Notification](exchange-payment-async-notification.md) and [Refund Asynchronous Notification](refund-async-notification.md) in this book.

 In this section, you will learn about the common concept and features of asynchronous notification.